The importance of securing carbon data and climate strategy for companies.

 - We have a strict policy for managing our subcontractors.

 These are only a few examples, but it is clear that the implementation of a secure and reliable platform cannot be improvised and requires time and investment from all Traace collaborators.

 Nevertheless, this remains essential in order to keep the trust of our clients, to meet the expectations of large companies and to be able to support all our clients in their climate strategies in the most precise and ambitious way possible.

-Detailed results of the Traace SOC 2 audit are available upon request by email at: firstname.lastname@example.org.
+Detailed results of Traace's SOC 2 Type 2 audit are available on request by email to: firstname.lastname@example.org.